Flåm Line: Service

 The line is solely served by a tourist-oriented service operated by Vy on behalf of Flåm Utvikling.
 From May through September, there are nine or ten departures in each direction per day.
 In the rest of the year, there are four.
 Fares do not follow the normal fares for Vy and are considerably higher than on other train routes.
 InterRail tickets are not valid for free travel, but give a 30 percent discount.
 Travel time varies between 50 and 59 minutes between the end stations.
 In 2007, the line was the third-most visited tourist attraction in Norway and carried 547,000 passengers in 2010.
-Between 1998 and 2015, the service is provided by push–pull trains consisting of an El 17 at each end and with B3 carriages.
+Between 1998 and 2015, the service was provided by push–pull trains consisting of an El 17 at each end and with B3 carriages.
 The locomotives were built by Henschel in 1987, with electrical equipment from NEBB.
 They have a power output of 3000 kW and a Bo'Bo' wheel arrangement.
 Starting in 2014, El 18 replaced the El 17.